jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="pdf-fill-code" %}

-Like the [Mako] tag `${ ... }`, the `fields`, `field variables`, and `field code` directives will convert the values of your variables to a format suitable for printing.
-If you are using the .docx template format and you only use the `{% raw %}{{ ... }}{% endraw %}` syntax in your template, this will always be appropriate.
+Like the [Mako] tag `${ ... }`, the `fields`, `field variables`, and `field code` specifiers will convert the values of your variables to a format suitable for printing.
+If you are using the DOCX template format and you only use the `{% raw %}{{ ... }}{% endraw %}` syntax in your template, this will always be appropriate.
 But if you want to use "for loops" and other features of [Jinja2] when passing variables